Jersey City, New Jersey: Port Jersey

 Port Jersey is an intermodal freight transport facility that includes a container terminal located on the Upper New York Bay in the Port of New York and New Jersey.
 The municipal border of the cities of Jersey City and Bayonne runs along the long pier extending into the bay.

 The north end of the facility houses the Greenville Yard, a rail yard located on a manmade peninsula that was built in the early 1900s by the Pennsylvania Railroad.
 New York New Jersey Rail is a switching and terminal railroad headquartered in Greenville Yard that operates the only car float in New York Harbor between Jersey City and Brooklyn.
 Operations were expanded in 2017 with a new barge, NYNJR100, that features four tracks that can carry up to 18 rail cars of 60 ft length, with up to 2,298 long tons (2,335 tonne) of cargo.
 A second barge of the same capacity, NYNJR200, was delivered in 2018 with an older 14-car barge, the 278, still in service.
 In 2019, the $600 million expansion was completed with the construction of an Express Rail facility that features 9,600 ft of track over eight tracks serviced by two rail mounted gantry cranes with a yearly capacity of 250,000 container lifts.

 The central area of the facility contains Port Liberty Bayonne, a major post-panamax shipping facility operated by CMA CGM that underwent a major expansion in June 2014.
 The largest ship ever to call at the Port of New York-New Jersey, the MOL Benefactor, docked at Port Jersey in July 2016 after sailing from China through the newly widened Panama Canal.
 In 2024, Port Jersey received four new super post panamax cranes capable of serving 24,000 twenty-foot equivalent unit (TEU) vessels raising the number of cranes at the port from eight to twelve.
-Additionally, work is ongoing to create a third berth for vessels with a depth of 55 ft.
+A third berth for vessels with a depth of 55 ft was also constructed.